Available for RB & EB Low Roof Vans

 The Upstairs Bed Option

-Like to read in bed?
 LED lights provide plenty of soft light.
 There’s even space for snacks and drinks.
 For privacy, opaque curtains roll up and down.

 Front 3 window screens unzip and roll down.
 Great for photo shooting or just for a more open feeling.
 Various roof racks are optional.

 The Penthouse easily raises up and down.
 If you include the electric top, simply unlock the latches and push the switch.
 12V motors do the rest.

 We really don’t know.
-Since we introduced our third generation model in 1974, we have never replaced a part because of wear.
+Since we introduced our third generation model in 1974, we have very rarely replaced a part because of wear.
 The top itself is made of reinforced fiberglass with built-in wood stringers.
 Metal parts are all heavy duty construction.
 Counter-balancing tension and compression springs are over-engineered.
 This means they will never fatigue and lose their strength.

 However, if you have an electric top (O) and you do not unlock the latches before you raise it, you will bend the elevating u-tubes.
 The 12V motors are powerful.
 If you do bend them, the u-tubes can be replaced by Sportsmobile.

 Its convertible car-top vinyl-impregnated fabric exterior is easy to clean.
 The fabric interior is mildew and condensation resistant.
 Since it doesn’t breath it helps hold heat out in summer and inside in the winter.

-Insulation.
 Tempshield bubble foil, with a down R-Value of 14.9, is sandwiched between the fiberglass top shell and ceiling panels.

-Leak?
 We built our leakers decades ago.
 The top is guaranteed not to leak under any weather conditions up or down.
 Should a leak ever develop, it would be very easy to fix.

-Is the van roof cut-out reinforced?
 Yes.
 The front roof van rib over the cab and the rear rib are not removed.
 The sides and rear of the roof cut-out are framed with 14 gauge steel, bolted to the van roof.
 This heavy steel frame reinforces the roof, supports the optional bed, and is the base for the elevating assembly.
-Actually,

 We feel this patented system is the model of simplicity, a straight forward means of making the top go up and down.
 Dual compression and tension springs working with the dual-U-tubes makes the raising/lowering of the top quick and easy.
 An electric top is optional.

 No need to lower the top unless it really gets strong.

 The Sprinter RB with Sportsmobile’s Penthouse Top more than exceeded the test weight requirements.